Monday, April 10, 2023

 These species are that common in fine prairie and open savanna.

-Other species visible here, indicating progress toward recovery, include Bastard Toadflax, Compass Plant, Prairie Dropseed, and Rough Blazing Star.
+Other high-quality species visible here, indicating progress toward recovery, include Bastard Toadflax, Compass Plant, Prairie Dropseed, and Rough Blazing Star.

 There's also wild strawberry, Indiangrass, and rigid goldenrod, which are nothing to write home about, but do contribute to diversity in the long run.